-Called Tucson’s esteemed TV host, Bill Buckmaster has interviewed more than five thousand newsmakers earning the reputation as Tucson’s most trusted voice for news and information.
-Beginning his career in 1969, he edited three monthly trade magazines based in Phoenix and went on to serve there as a broadcast editor for the Associated Press.
+Bill Buckmaster has interviewed more than five thousand newsmakers and has earned the reputation as Tucson’s most trusted voice for news and information.
+Beginning his career in 1969, he edited three monthly trade magazines based in Phoenix and went on to serve as a broadcast editor for the Associated Press.
 Buckmaster moved on to news director spots in Sierra Vista, Arizona, Visalia, California, and Las Vegas, Nevada.

-Bill is a graduate of the University of Arizona and earned his Master of Education degree from the University of Nevada-Las Vegas.
-Bill is also a proud veteran of the United States Army.
+Bill is a graduate of the University of Arizona and earned his Master of Education degree from the University of Nevada, Las Vegas.
+Bill has an Honorable Discharge from the United States Army.

-Bill and his wife Ann have been married for 40 years and together they have traveled the world, visiting 90 countries and all 50 states.
-Along the way, they have collected memories, experiences, and a better understanding of the world.
-But they always love to come home to Tucson and their beloved Norweigan Forest Cat “Princess.”
+Bill and his wife Ann were married for 51 years and traveled the world, visiting 100 countries, all 50 states and most of Canada’s provinces.
+Along the way, they collected memories, experiences, and a better understanding of the world.